sentairanger/Pico-LED-Example-With-JQuery/README.md

 # Pico-LED-Example-With-JQuery
 This project uses the Raspberry Pi Projects Pico W tutorial and adds CSS and JQuery.
-The original tutorial did not use JQuery and CSS so I created this for anyone who is starting new with the Pico W.
+The original tutorial did not use JQuery and CSS so I created this for anyone who is starting with the Pico W.

 ## Getting Started